serverless/blog/posts/2017-10-19-3rd-party-rest-api-to-graphql-serverless.md

 I've spent a huge chunk of the last year learning how to write GraphQL servers.
 It took a lot of manual sifting through dozens of blog posts, videos and source code.

 I wanted to consolidate all this info into a single walk-through.
-If I've done my job, it's the only post you'll need to get up and running with your own project.
+If I've done my job right, it's the only post you'll need to get up and running with your own project.

 We're going step-by-step through the setup of my most recent project, [Flickr-Wormhole](https://github.com/Saeris/Flickr-Wormhole): a GraphQL to REST API Gateway built on top of Serverless and AWS Lambda, using [Apollo-Server-Hapi](https://github.com/apollographql/apollo-server#hapi) (to provide a modern interface to that aging Flickr API).

-Let's do this.
+Let's get started!

 # Background

 As a web developer, I relish the challenge of building my personal website from scratch.
 It's a great opportunity to spend way too much time on creative solutions to weird problems.

 My most recent challenge?
 Adding a gallery to showcase my photography.
-I had a lot of requirements to work around, which will end up being important; meeting all these requirements are ultimately why I decided to switch away from REST and into GraphQL:
+To ship this feature I had a handful of requirements to work around, which ultimately led me to creating the solution we'll be covering today:

 - My site is statically generated and hosted on Netlify—no admin console to add/manage photos.
 - I didn't want to upload my photos along with the rest of the site; it's being built from a GitHub repo, and would require me to write scripts for generating different image sizes for mobile.
 - The gallery should be able to display titles, descriptions, EXIF metadata, geolocation, tags, comments, etc.
 - Uploading/managing photos should fit into my existing photo editing workflow—I didn't want to create unnecessary steps.
-- The image hosting solution needed to be dirt cheap to free.
+- The image hosting solution needed to be dirt cheap, preferably free.
 - Most importantly: as my site was designed to be a Progressive Web App, data retrieval had to be done in as few network requests as possible.

 I decided to save myself a lot of coding and piggyback off Flickr for the majority of this work.
-It already had most of what I needed: free, support for various sizes, public API and Adobe Lightroom integration for single-button-press uploads.
+It already had most of what I needed: free, generates a range of image sizes, public API and Adobe Lightroom integration for bulk uploads all in the press of a button.

 That just left me with one "little" problem: having to use Flickr's horribly outdated REST API.

 So you fully feel my pain, here's a quick look at what that process was like.

-# The Old Way - aka can we please not
+# The Old Way

 Remember, I wanted to minimize my number of requests.

 Here's the *bare* minimum with Flickr's REST:
-1. Get the `userId` of the Flickr User whose 'photosets' I wanted to grab Photos from
+1. Get the `userId` of the Flickr user whose albums (referred to as 'photosets') I wanted to grab photos from
 2. Use `flickr.photosets.getList` with our `userId` to get a list of `photosetId`s for that user
-3. Use `flickr.photosets.getPhotos` using those two ids to get a list of `photoId`s for that Album
+3. Use `flickr.photosets.getPhotos` using those two ids to get a list of `photoId`s for that album
 4. Use `flickr.photos.getSizes` for each of those `photoId`s for a list of URLs linking to automatically generated images for those photos (or use the `id`, `secret` and `server` fields from the previous response to construct the URLs manually)

 I, however, would need to make even more: a call to `flickr.photosets.getInfo` to get info about the album (title, description, number of views, comments...), a call *per photo* to `flickr.photos.getInfo` to get its title, caption, views, comments & tags, and another call per photo to `flickr.photos.getExif` to get the EXIF metadata, a call to `flickr.photos.getSizes` to [build out a responsive `img` element](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images) for each photo in the gallery...

-For a 100 photo album, I'd need 303 network requests.
-Can I get a collective 'nope'?
+For a 100 photo album, I'd need 303 network requests. *\*groans*\* How about we not do that?

 And it got worse.
 The response data was a mess to handle.
 The `photos` count was represented as a `string`, `views` was a `number`, the `title` and `description` were nested in an unnecessary object under a `_content` key, and the dates were either formatted as a UNIX timestamp or a MySQL DateTime value wrapped in a `string`.